How to Pick.Click.Give.

 - Each season more than 1700 students attend final dress rehearsals of operas at the PAC free of charge.

-In 2022 Aklaq & Nayak (An Alaska Native Adaptation of Hansel & Gretel) will be remounted and toured.
-A filmed version of this new production will also be created and shared with schools, community centers and other venues across Alaska.
+In 2024 Aklaq & Nayak (An Alaska Native Adaptation of Hansel & Gretel) will be remounted and toured.
+This new production will also be filmed in rural Alaska and streamed free of charge to schools, community centers and other venues across the state, even the most remote rural villages, as part of education program, AO2Go.

 In the weeks before the Alaska premiere of Frida, AO took the cast and artistic team onsite to organizations engaged through the project for a program of excerpts and discussions about the production, including Anchorage School District classrooms.
 “One in five students comes from a household where English is not a first language and 23% of those report Spanish as their first language.”
 Smith said.
 “Opportunities to experience the arts, especially opera, are limited for ASD students.
 We’re proud to have reached many under-served segments of our community while simultaneously demonstrating the diversity of artists and our art form in current times, thereby making it relatable to them.”